-Košutnikov Turn (Koschutnikturm) is the highest summit along the Košuta ridge in the Karawanks mountain range.
+Košutnikov Turn (Koschutnikturm) is the highest summit along the Košuta ridge in the Karawanks mountain range in the Slovenian Alps.
 The 10-km-long Košuta ridge is the longest mountain in Slovenia and forms part of the natural border between Austria and Slovenia.

 While it’s possible to ascend to Košutnikov Turn from both countries, it’s far more accessible from the Slovenian side.

 From the north (Austria), you can reach the peak via a Klettersteig (via ferrata) trail.
 From the south (Slovenia), you can hike to the summit along a regular hiking trail.

 We hiked to Košutnikov Turn from the Slovenian side, starting at Planina Dolga Njiva, a mountain dairy on the slopes of the Košuta ridge.